johnwcowan/r7rs-work/Dictionaries.md

 `(register-dictionary! `*pred dictionary*`)`

-Registers *pred* and provides procedures that may allow more efficient manipulation of dictionaries that satisfy *pred*.
+Registers *pred* and provides procedures that allow manipulation of dictionaries that satisfy *pred*.
 The *dictionary* argument
 maps the names of the procedures of this SRFI to suitable type-specific procedures.
-The procedures `make-similar-dict`, `dict-size`, and `dict-search` are required: the others are optional.
+The procedures `dict-size`, `dict-search`, `dict-map`, `dict-filter`, and `dict-for-each` are required.
+The others are optional, but are typically more efficient than the versions provided by the implementation of this SRFI.

 To break the recursion whereby a new type is registered using a dictionary of an existing type, dictionaries can always be registered